Di'anmen: History

 Di'anmen was built in 1420 during the eighteenth year of the Ming Dynasty, it was originally known as Bei'anmen (北安门).
 In 1651 (eight year of Shunzhi) during the Qing Dynasty, Bei'anmen was changed to Di'anmen (地安门).
 It was rebuilt in 1652 (ninth year of Shunzhi).
 The building overall is a palace gate style brick and wood structure, with seven wide faces, three central rooms for passages and 2 duty rooms on the left and right, this structure is exactly the same as the Xi'anmen.

 During the Republic of China in 1913 and 1923, in order to facilitate transportation, the imperial walls on the east and west side of Di'anmen were demolished.

 During the early years of the People's Republic of China (from the end of 1954 to February 1955), in order to improve road traffic, both the Di'anmen Gate and the Yanchi Tower were demolished.

-In 1955, some celebrities question the demolition of Di'anmen so the relevant departments numbered the doors, windows, pillars, beams, purlins and other components obtained from the demolition of Di'anmen, and transported them to the Temple of Heaven, together with bricks, stones and glazed tiles, and was planned to rebuild the Di'anmen and Yanchi Tower on the north side of the Temple of Heaven.
-However this was plan was stopped after a fire in the Temple of Heaven had burnt down the wooden components of the Di'anmen and Yanchi Tower.
+In 1955, some prominent figures questioned the demolition of Di'anmen so the relevant departments numbered the doors, windows, pillars, beams, purlins and other components obtained from the demolition of Di'anmen and transported them to the Temple of Heaven together with bricks, stones and glazed tiles.
+There was a plan to rebuild the Di'anmen and the Yanchi Tower on the north side of the Temple of Heaven.
+However this was plan was halted after a fire in the Temple of Heaven burned up the wooden components of the Di'anmen and Yanchi Tower.
 The materials obtained from the demolition were later used to build the north gate of the Temple of Heaven.

-In 2004, Wang Canchi, a member of the Beijing Municipal Committee of the Chinese formally submitted a proposal to the Beijing Municipal Committee of the Chinese People's Political Consultative Conference regarding the restoration of Di'anmen.
+In 2004, Wang Canchi, a member of the Beijing Municipal Conference, formally submitted a proposal to the Beijing Municipal Committee of the Chinese People's Political Consultative Conference regarding the restoration of Di'anmen.